astroML/sklearn_tutorial/_sources/setup.txt

 We will also make extensive use of `iPython <http://ipython.org>`_, an interactive python interpreter.
-In particular, much of the interactive material will make use of the
-`ipython notebook`_ functionality, which was introduced in ipython version 0.12.
+In particular, much of the interactive material requires `ipython notebook`_ functionality, which was introduced in ipython version 0.12.

 Installing scikit-learn and Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~